-&lt;sup>1 Employee's Brief at p.
-2 (March 29, 2012).
+1 Employee's Brief at p.
+1 (April 11, 2012).

-This Office has no authority to review issues beyond its jurisdiction.
-Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.
-The issue of an Employee's voluntary or involuntary retirement has been adjudicated on numerous occasions by this Office.
-The law is well settled with this Office that there is a legal presumption that retirements are voluntary.
-Furthermore, OEA has consistently held that it lacks jurisdiction to adjudicate a voluntary retirement.
-However, a retirement where the decision to retire was involuntary, is treated as a constructive removal and may be appealed to this Office.
-A retirement is considered involuntary "when the employee shows that retirement was obtained by agency misinformation or deception."
-The Employee must prove that her retirement was involuntary by showing that (1) the retirement resulted from undue coercion or misrepresentation by Agency; (2) Employee relied upon such information when making her decision to retire; and (3) a reasonable person would have been misled by Agency's statements.
+This Office has no authority to review issues beyond its jurisdiction.2 Therefore, issues regarding jurisdiction may be raised at any time during the course of the proceeding.3 The issue of an Employee's voluntary or involuntary retirement has been adjudicated on numerous occasions by this Office.
+The law is well settled with this Office that there is a legal presumption that retirements are voluntary.4 Furthermore, OEA has consistently held that it lacks jurisdiction to adjudicate a voluntary retirement.5 However, a retirement where the decision to retire was involuntary, is treated as a constructive removal and may be appealed to this Office.6 A retirement is considered involuntary "when the employee shows that retirement was obtained by agency misinformation or deception."7 The Employee must prove that her retirement was involuntary by showing that (1) the retirement resulted from undue coercion or misrepresentation by Agency; (2) Employee relied upon such information when making her decision to retire; and (3) a reasonable person would have been misled by Agency's statements.8

-Here, Employee contends that she "involuntarily retired because absent involuntary retirement, there was no way for her to be compensated and support herself."
-Employee also states that "[s]he is not getting full retirement because she was not yet eligible for retirement."
-Further, Employee asserts that she "retired after being RIF'd and not in lieu of separation."
-I disagree with Employee's contentions.
-There is no evidence of coercion by Agency.
-Here, the record shows that Agency provided Employee with a RIF notice on October 2, 2009, with an effective date of November 2, 2009.
-Agency's RIF notice simply informed Employee of her options - appeal the RIF or retire if you qualify.
+Here, Employee contends that she was forced into retirement by Agency.9 However, I disagree with Employee's contentions.
+While Employee may have felt forced into retirement, there is no evidence of coercion by Agency.
+Here, the record shows that Agency provided Employee with a RIF notice on October 2, 2009, with an effective date of November 2, 2009.10 Agency's RIF notice simply informed Employee of her options - appeal the RIF or retire if you qualify.
 Nothing in the RIF notice, nor any of DCPS' actions, threatened Employee or gave a mandate to retire.
-I find that Employee elected to voluntarily retire in lieu of being removed from service via the RIF.
+I find that Employee elected to voluntarily retire in lieu of being removed from service via the instant RIF.
 Also, I find that Employee was given thirty (30) days notice prior to the effective date of the RIF, which is sufficient time to get information, seek counsel, and make an informed decision.
 Regardless of Employee's protestations, the fact that she chose to retire instead of continuing to litigate her claims voids the Office's jurisdiction over her appeal.
-Employee's choice to retire in the face of a seemingly unpleasant situation - financial hardship, instead of being RIFed does not make Employee's
+Employee's choice to retire in the face of a seemingly unpleasant situation - financial

-&lt;sup>2 See Banks v.
+2 See Banks v.
 District of Columbia Public Schools, OEA Matter No. 1602-0030-90, Opinion and Order on Petition for Review (September 30, 1992).

-&lt;sup>3 See Brown v.
+3 See Brown v.
 District of Columbia Public Schools, OEA Matter No. 1601-0027-87, Opinion and Order on Petition for Review (July 29, 1993); Jordan v.
 Department of Human Services, OEA Matter No. 1601-0110-90, Opinion and Order on Petition for Review (January 22, 1993); Maradi v.
 District of Columbia Gen. Hosp., OEA Matter No. J-0371-94, Opinion and Order on Petition for Review (July 7, 1995).

-&lt;sup>4 See Christie v.
+4 See Christie v.
 United States, 518 F.2d 584, 587 (Ct.
 Cl.
 1975); Charles M. Bagenstose v.
 D.C.
 Public Schools, OEA Matter No. 2401-1224-96 (October 23, 2001).

-&lt;sup>5 See Deborah Gray-Avent v.
+5 See Deborah Gray-Avent v.
 D.C.
 Department of Human Resources, OEA Matter No. 2401-0145-08, Opinion and Order on Petition for Review (July 30, 2008); Adele LaFranque v.
 D.C.
 Public Schools, OEA Matter No. 2401-0032-10 (February 8, 2011); Curtis Woodward v.
 D.C.
 Public Schools, OEA Matter No. 2401-0029-10 (February 8, 2011).

-&lt;sup>6 Christie, 518 F.2d at 587.
+6 Christie, 518 F.2d at 587.

-&lt;sup>7 See Covington v.
+7 See Covington v.
 Department of Health and Human Services, 750 F.2d 937 (Fed.
 Cir.
 1984); Jenson v.
 Merit Systems Protection Board, 47 F.3d 1183 (Fed.
 Cir.
 1995).